patirahardik/de_takehome1/MyDocument.md

 ### Data Exploration
 1. A categorical variable has values that you can put into a countable number of distinct groups based on a characteristic.

+### Text Preproccessing
+1. Cleaning - Remove punctuation
+2. Tokenization - Split into words
+3. Remove Stop words - Remove words which doesn't hold any value
+4. Lemmatization - converting the word into its dictionary form

 <a name="findings"></a>
 ## Findings
 1. Salary range is linked with salary frequency and Hours/Shift.
 To get any metrics which depends on salary we need to have salary in same frequency.